rubocop/rubocop-rspec/manual/cops_rspec.md

 name.

-This cop can be configured in your configuration using the `AllowInSharedExamples` which will not report offenses for implicit subjects in shared example groups.
+This cop can be configured in your configuration using the `IgnoreSharedExamples` which will not report offenses for implicit subjects in shared example groups.

 ### Examples